vsbuffalo/scythe/README.md

 quality run can quickly exhaust even a high numbers of fixed mismatches and lead to higher false negatives.

+### How do I cite Scythe?

+Just link to this Github repository, until I finish the manuscript (sorry).

 ## Reporting Bugs

 Scythe is free software and is proved without a warranty.
 However, I